pcaressa/jstream/README.md

 After that it follows:

 - If NULL, TRUE or FALSE, nothing.
-- if NUMBER, a double.
+- If NUMBER, a double.
-- if STRING, a C-string (`'\0'`-terminated).
+- If STRING, a C-string (`'\0'`-terminated).
 - If ARRAY, an unsigned n (the number of elements) followed by n values.
 - If OBJECT, an unsigned n (the number of elements) followed by n pairs of values.

-The `jstream_skip` function skips to the current value (if it is an array or an object skip all of it).
+The `jstream_skip` function skips the current value (if it is an array or an object skip all of it).

 For an example, look at the file `jsondump.c` that uses `fgetc` as `get` and prints the result on the terminal (thus implements an echo for Json texts that drops space characters) to see how to use it in practice.